ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-7-practice-mixed-code.rst

    :adaptive:
    :noindent:

-   The main method in the following class should print 3 rows with 6 <code>*</code> in each row.
+   The main method in the following class should print 3 rows with 6 *'s in each row.
 But, the blocks have been mixed up and include two extra blocks that aren't needed in the solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
 Click the Check button to check your solution.
    -----
    public class Test1
    {